On the Road (2012 film): Plot

 The next day, they ride off to California and leave Ed at Bull's.
 When they arrive in San Francisco, Dean drives to Camille's place, leaving Sal and Marylou to rent a room, where the two have sex.
 The next morning, Marylou leaves to return to her sailor fiancé in Denver, and Sal goes over to visit Dean and Camille, who by now have a child together and are expecting a second.
 Sal and Dean visit a nightclub, leaving Camille alone to deal with the baby.
 When they return home, she kicks Dean out.

 Sal and Dean travel to Denver in search of Dean's father, but have no luck finding him.
 They then travel back to New York with a tall, thin salesman from whom Dean tries to get money in exchange for sex.
 Dean succeeds, which gives him and Sal enough money to get where they need to go.

 Eight months later, Dean asks Sal if he would like to drive to Mexico.
 When they arrive a kid gets high with them and leads them to a whorehouse, where Dean and Sal dance and have sex with some of the prostitutes.
 They later roam the streets getting stoned and drunk.
-However, Sal becomes ill and is hospitalized.
+However, Sal becomes ill from dysentery and is hospitalized.
 Dean then leaves Sal behind, returning to San Francisco to fix his relationship with Camille.
 After recovering, Sal returns to New York.

-In 1950, Sal meets Dean in Manhattan, on his way to a Duke Ellington concert.
-Dean says he travelled across the country by train to see Sal and that he is having another child with Camille.
+In 1951, Sal meets Dean in Manhattan, on his way to a Duke Ellington concert.
+Dean says he traveled across the country by train to see Sal and that he is having another child with Camille.
 Sal's friends hurry him so they can get on their way, and as Sal turns to leave, Dean asks for a lift to East 14th Street.
 Sal tells Dean it was good to see him, and leaves him to walk as Sal and his friends depart.
 When Sal returns home that night, he is able to write his novel about his life on the road with Dean.